yusuke-imoto-lab/recodeinstaller/README.md

 ## Installation

-You can install "recodeinstaller" with the following command:
+After installing reticulate (`install.packages("reticulate")`), you can install "recodeinstaller" with the following command:

 ``` r
 remotes::install_github("yusuke-imoto-lab/recodeinstaller")
 ```

-## Usage

-The following command installs the Python version of RECODE.
+Then, the following command installs the Python version of RECODE.

 ``` r
 library(recodeinstaller)